 - 1 1/2 teaspoons baking soda

-Allow the candy to cool.
-This will take abour 30 minutes and then break or cut it into pieces.
-Store the honeycomb candy in an airtight container.
+Allow the candy to cool completely.
+This will take about 30 minutes, after which it will be broken or cut into pieces.
+Honeycomb candy should be stored in an airtight container.

 - 400ml heavy whipping cream